JoelBosch90/product-in-perspective/README.md

 microservices if traffic demands rise in the future.
 For now, it also helps keep a clear separation of concerns.

-To keep this easy to manage and install, we use both Docker, and Docker Compose to launch both a local development environment, and a live production environment.
+To keep this easy to manage and install, we use Docker Compose to launch both a local development environment, and a live production environment.
 You'll have to have both Docker and Docker Compose installed on your machine before you can run either environment.

 You can find instructions to install them here:
 Docker:           https://docs.docker.com/get-docker/
 Docker Compose:   https://docs.docker.com/compose/install/

 ## Microservices
-For this website, we run 4 different microservices.
-The Client to serve general static files, the Storage to store 3D models, the Database to store all other data, and the Api that offers a RESTful API.
-We don't want to serve the models with the other static files, as we need this part to be scalable, and we don't want to serve the models from the database either, because we want them to be publicly available.
-This is why we use a separate object storage.
+For this website, we run 5 different microservices:
+Proxy     - Reverse proxy to serve requests to the right services and hide the
+            internal network.
+Client    - Single Page Application style client built with a custom Javascript
+            framework.
+This service serves all static files except 3D models.
+Api       - Completely RESTful NodeJS API.
+Storage   - Minio Object Storage to serve the 3D models publicly in a scalable
+            way.
+Buckets are configured by the Api service.
+Database  - MongoDB NoSQL database.
+Models and schemas are configured by the Api
+            service.

 ## Docker Compose
 All microservices are spawned with Docker Compose and managed in the `docker-compose.yml` and `docker-compose.dev.yml` files for production and development, respectively.

-To get you started, these are the most important Docker Compose commands:
+To get you started, these are some of the basic Docker Compose commands:

-To run the app (this will also build the Docker images if you haven't already):
-`docker-compose up`
+### Production environment
 To rebuild the images:
 `docker-compose build`

-To run a development environment instead, add the `-f docker-compose.dev.yml` flag to any of these commands to use the development Docker Compose configuration instead.
+To run the environment (detached):
+`docker-compose up -d`

+To stop the environment:
+`docker-compose down`

+### Development environment
+To run the environment:
+`docker-compose up -f docker-compose.dev.yml`

+To rebuild all images and run the environment:
+`docker-compose up -f docker-compose.dev.yml --build`

+To rebuild a container for a specific service (example: client):
+`docker-compose -f docker-compose.dev.yml up client`

+This is best to run undetached so that you have access to debug information.
+You can stop this environment with Ctrl+C in a standard Linux terminal.

-## Set up your local environment variable.
+## Set up your local environment variables.
-The server side of this service will require a few variables that likely depend on local settings.
+The server side of this service will require a few environment variables to be set with local access credentials.
 You can set these settings in a `.env` file.
 This file should be in your `.gitignore` because it should not end up in the repository, because it contains things like database passwords.
 The service expects the following environment variables:

-CPORT   - The port that will serve the client.
-CHOST   - The host that will serve the client.
-APORT   - The port that will serve the API.
-AHOST   - The host that will serve the API.
-DIR     - A path to the project directory.
-DBUSER  - The username for connecting to the database.
-DBPW    - The password for connecting to the database.
-DBNAME  - The name of the database.
+### Database credentials.
+DATABASE_NAME
+DATABASE_USERNAME
+DATABASE_PASSWORD
+DATABASE_TOKEN_SECRET

+### Object storage credentials.
+STORAGE_ACCESS_KEY
+STORAGE_SECRET_KEY